Skip to content

 For most practical purposes, close companies are fairly easy to identify.
 They include companies with five or fewer shareholders that can vote on shareholder meetings and receive more than half of any dividends the company pays out.
 If your company is a close company, there are additional laws that restrict your company’s ability to take advantage of tax-favourable transactions, such as issuing loans to shareholders.

-If you need help with your business, our experienced commercial lawyers can assist as part of our LegalVision membership.
+If you need help with your business, our experienced business lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions